 Is a front-end web developer and writer who has been using WordPress since 2005, when he discovered its incredible ease of use and started learning how to code his own themes.
 The power that WordPress gives the individual user was immediately apparent to him.

 Rindy has held previous jobs in media and publishing, and when he is not wrangling themes and plugins for Tadpole, he works in the tech department of a global market research firm.
 Previously a regular at the WPNYC meetups, as well as an organizer of WordCamp NYC, he is now based in Malaysia and helping to organizer WordCamp Kuala Lumpur.

-Melissa supports Tadpole with all kinds of tasks: responding to RFPs, drafting and reviewing proposals, working on Tadpole’s content marketing strategy, and occasionally consulting with Tadpole’s clients on their content and SEO strategy.
+Melissa supports Tadpole with all kinds of tasks: responding to RFPs, drafting and reviewing proposals, working on Tadpole’s content marketing strategy, and occasionally consulting with Tadpole’s clients on their SEO needs.
 Building a new WordPress website (or redesigning an old one) is the perfect opportunity to develop your SEO strategy — which is essentially a content marketing strategy.
 What is she talking about?
 Ask her.

 Watches over the Tadpole servers and infrastructure.
 He has a strong background in SQL databases and has not met a command line he did not like.
 Kevin came to WordPress in 2005 by chance and has stayed with it ever since.
 Having spent many years working on hand coded sites, the ability to give bloggers, site owners and just about everyone the ability to not only control their content, but to manage it themselves is the greatest strength of WordPress.